sayatodev/usthing-backend-test/README.md

 ### GET /competitions

 Returns a list of competitions.
 Supports filtering and pagination.
+This data comes from the database which stores previous scraped records.

 | Query param    | Type   | Required | Description                                                                                 |
 | -------------- | ------ | -------- | ------------------------------------------------------------------------------------------- |